Kolkir/orange-pi/README.md

-This project is my knowladge base and some expiriments with Orange-Pi Zero.
+This project is my knowledge base and some expiriments with Orange-Pi Zero.

 Please see [Wiki](https://github.com/Kolkir/orange-pi/wiki) for details.